jimhigson/oboe.js/writing/main/5_Implementation.md

 we either exhaust the functions, indicating a match, or cannot continue, indicating a fail.

-JsonPath implementation allows the compilation of complex expressions into an executable form, but each part implementing the executable form is locally simple.
-By using recursion, assembling the simple functions into a more function expressing a more complex rule also follows as being locally simple but gaining a usefully sophisticated behaviour through composition of simple parts.
-Each recursive call of the parser identifies one token for non-empty input and then recursively digests the rest.
+This JSONPath implementation allows the compilation of complex expressions into an executable form by combining many very simple functions.
 As an example, the pattern `!.$person..{height tShirtSize}` once compiled would roughly resemble the Javascript functional representation
 below: